 Pete Sharpe: Mandolin and Vocals

 Mandolinist and composer, Peter Sharpe, was born in Brazil and grew up in Greenwich, Connecticut.
 He has been playing stringed instruments since age 12 when he was drawn to the electric guitar.
 He played electric and acoustic guitar in a variety of bands throughout high school and college before quite literally finding a mandolin under the bed.
 The mandolin was an old Gibson A style, purchased by his great-grandfather, and largely neglected since that time.
 He became quickly obsessed with learning the history and technique of the instrument and was pulled into the world of bluegrass and American folk music.

 Peter came to Boulder, Colorado in the late 90's and divided his time between rock climbing, skiing, and playing music.
 While in Boulder he earned his Masters degree in Counseling Psychotherapy and worked extensively with adults, teens and families.
-While still working full time as a therapist, Peter performed in several local bands, before meeting band members Lauren Stovall, Dusty Rider, and Leslie Ziegler at a friend's weekly bluegrass pick.
+While still working full time as a therapist, Peter performed in several local bands, before meeting his fellow band members at a friend's weekly bluegrass pick.
 The chemistry in the group was undeniable and after a few years of playing part-time, he dedicated himself to touring full-time with the band.
 His background in psychology continues to inform his approach to music and composition.

 When he's not playing music you will likely find Peter backcountry skiing in Rocky Mountain National park, or riding his mountain bike and trying not to break his hands.

 Banjoist, Dusty Rider, grew up in rural upstate New York, and started playing banjo at the age of 13.
 He studied music education at the Crane School of Music, playing bass trombone under the tutelage of Dr. Mark Hartman, in addition to studying composition.